Land subsidence

-The soil in the Dutch peatlands is falling and so is our area.
-And that is worrisome.
-Soil subsidence causes damage to buildings, roads and agricultural land.
-It leads to more complicated water systems (especially where there are buildings), disappearance of peat and chances of brackish seepage.
-This is bad for the climate, water quality, sustainable agriculture and the characteristic peat landscape and nature.
-And as peatland subsides, large amounts of CO2 and greenhouse gases are released.
-Soil subsidence is a problem for the whole of society and we are tackling it together.
+The ground in the Dutch peatlands is subsiding, and so is the ground in our area.
+This is a cause for concern.
+Land subsidence causes damage to buildings, roads, and agricultural land.
+It leads to more complex water systems (especially where there are buildings), the disappearance of peat, and the risk of brackish seepage.
+This is detrimental to the climate, water quality, the sustainability of agriculture, and the characteristic peat landscape and nature.
+And when peat soil subsides, large amounts of CO2 and greenhouse gases are released.
+Land subsidence is a problem for society as a whole, and we are tackling it together.

 What do we do?

-The problems in the water management of the peat meadow area are currently manageable.
-Our estimation is that in time the sustainability and manageability will come under pressure.
-We have visualized this in a 'fact report' (see the download at the bottom of this page).
-To stay ahead of future problems, we are working together with other parties.
-We are doing this mainly by putting the issue on the Map at provincial and national level, sharing knowledge and contributing to research into measures to slow or even stop subsidence.
+The problems in water management in the peat meadow area are still manageable at present.
+However, we believe that sustainability and manageability will come under pressure in the long term.
+We have outlined this in a 'fact sheet' (see the download at the bottom of this page).
+To prevent future problems, we are working together with other parties.
+We are currently doing this primarily by raising awareness of the issue at the provincial and national levels, sharing knowledge, and contributing to research into measures to slow down or even stop soil subsidence.

 Research

-In the Innovation Program Peat (IPV), agricultural nature association Water, Land & Dijken and nature management organization Landschap Noord-Holland are investigating whether you can counter subsidence in the peat meadow area with wet forms of agriculture.
-The research is taking place in Nauerna with the cultivation of wet crops and level-controlled drainage.
-The IPV is investigating which adjustments to water management are needed, the effects of this form of agriculture on subsidence, greenhouse gas emissions, water quality, nature and the landscape.
+In the programme Innovation programme (IPV), the agricultural nature association Water, Land & Dijken and the nature conservation organization Landschap Noord-Holland are investigating whether soil subsidence in the peat meadow area can be counteracted with wet forms of agriculture.
+The research is being conducted in Nauerna with the cultivation of wet crops and water level-controlled drainage.
+The IPV is investigating what adjustments to water management are needed, the effects of this form of agriculture on soil subsidence, greenhouse gas emissions, water quality, nature, and the landscape.

 Facts and figures

-• The peat soil is located in Low Holland: the area north of Amsterdam to the line Alkmaar-Hoorn
+- The peat soil is located in Laag Holland: the area north of Amsterdam up to the Alkmaar-Hoorn line.

-• There are about 20,000 hectares of peatland; that is about 9% of Hollands Noorderkwartier
+- There are approximately 20,000 hectares of peatland, which is about 9% of the Hollands Noorderkwartier region.

-• The peat soil in our area is declining between 2 mm and 4 mm per year.
+- The peat soil in our area is subsiding between 2 mm and 4 mm per year.
 The national average is a decline of 10 mm per year.

-• This releases between 6 tons and 12 tons of CO2 per hectare per year.
-That's more than between 110,00 tons and 220,000 tons of CO2 in our entire area.
-That is between 3% and 6% of the national CO2 amount released from the peat.
+- This results in between 6 and 12 tons of CO2 being released per hectare per year.
+That is more than between 110,000 and 220,000 tons of CO2 in our entire area.
+That is between 3% and 6% of the national amount of CO2 released from peat.